 Edit your SSH configuration:

-PermitRootLogin no AllowUsers NEW_USER MaxStartups 3:50:10 LoginGraceTime 30
+$ nano /etc/ssh/sshd_config PermitRootLogin no AllowUsers YOUR_USER MaxStartups 3:50:10 LoginGraceTime 30 MaxAuthTries 3

 $ service ssh restart

 Before closing your SSH session, open another terminal window, and try to login as the new user you have just created.
 If everything works as expected, you can exit the previous SSH session.

 Ideally you should disable password logins altogether and login exclusively using Public Key Authentication.

 On your local machine generate a set of RSA keys to use for authentication: